snowkylin/tensorflow-handbook/docs/_sources/en/basic/models.rst.txt

 Now, our task is to train a model that can predict a good move based on the current state.
 Roughly speaking, a good move should maximize the sum of the rewards earned throughout the game, which is the goal of reinforcement learning.
 In the CartPole game, the goal is to make the right moves to keep the pole from falling, i.e. as many rounds of game interaction as possible.
 In each round, we get a small positive bonus, and the more rounds the higher the cumulative bonus value.
 Thus, maximizing the sum of the rewards is consistent with our ultimate goal.

-The following code shows how to train the model using the Deep Q-Learning method [Mnih2013]_ with Deep Reinforcement Learning.
+The following code shows how to train the model using the Deep Q-Learning method [Mnih2013]_ , a classical Deep Reinforcement Learning algorithm.
 First, we import TensorFlow, Gym and some common libraries, and define some model hyperparameters.

 .. literalinclude:: /_static/code/zh/model/rl/qlearning.py
     :lines: 1-14

-We then use ``tf.keras.Model``` to build a Q-network for fitting the Q functions in Q-Learning.
+We then use ``tf.keras.Model``` to build a Q-network for fitting the Q functions in Q-Learning algorithm.
 Here we use a simple multilayered fully connected neural network for fitting.
-The network inputs the current state and outputs the Q-value for each action (2-dimensional for CartPole, i.e. pushing the cart left and right).
+The network use the current state as input and outputs the Q-value for each action (2-dimensional for CartPole, i.e. pushing the cart left and right).

 .. literalinclude:: /_static/code/zh/model/rl/qlearning.py
     :lines: 16-31